 Q: Are the stages of flowering cannabis rewarding?

 A: As outlined above, the stages of flowering cannabis are rewarding; if the grower understands the process, he is likely to gain a lot from it.
 You can see that we have 6 distinct stages; every stage has its requirements.
 With proper supervision, each of the above stages places you on a path of harvesting a high yield.

 Nonetheless, this article is a general guide.
 The grower is required to twist the process based on the specific strain you are growing.
 However, all cannabis strains eventually grow through all the stages, including the autoflowering strains.
 They all get to the flowering stage but must be triggered by the genetic code.

 In conclusion, the most important stage of cannabis growing is the flowering stage.
 It is at this stage that we notice the buds developing and also feel the delicious ‘smell’ we have been waiting for.
 Unlike other stages, you also need to be careful with the stages of flowering cannabis to avoid attracting nosy neighbors.
 It is relatively straightforward to take care of a cannabis plant, keep it healthy, and you will enjoy it more when the time to smoke arrives.

 It was a pleasure sharing my knowledge with you, and I would be delighted if you use cannabis for good purposes.
-At the very time, we strongly caution against excess usage of the drug.
+At this very time, we strongly caution against excess usage of the drug.
 Similar to other enjoyable things, recurrent usage can lead to a habit.
-A cannabis habit can be very detrimental to personal growth and can also mess up with your life goals.
+A cannabis habit can be very detrimental to personal growth and can also mess up your life goals.
 If cannabis usage becomes a habit for you, just moderate or stop using the drug for some time until the craving is gone.
-However, always remember that when cannabis is used for good intentions, the rewards always follow.
+However, always remember that when cannabis is used with good intentions, the rewards always follow.